RaedKharrat/RaedKharrat/README.md

 Welcome to my GitHub repository!

-👋 Hey there!
-I'm [Your Name], a passionate and motivated software engineering student and freelancer.
-This GitHub is my virtual playground where I explore the fascinating world of coding and share my exciting projects with the community.

 🎓 Academic Journey:
 I'm currently pursuing a degree in Software Engineering, and this repository reflects my progress, growth, and accomplishments as a student.
 Throughout my academic journey, I've had the opportunity to delve into various programming languages, frameworks, and development methodologies.
 Expect to find a diverse range of projects that showcase my evolving skills and dedication to the craft.